Experimenting with Oils: Part 2

 Another great way to get more omegas in your diet is through supplements.
 And you can shop from this trusted source on Wellevate.
 Creating an account is free and shipping is free with a purchases $49 and over.
 Also, check out my blog post “Need to Know Basis: Supplements” about how to safely purchase unregulated supplements.

 Cooking with healthy fats is just the beginning to eating better and feeling better.
 If you struggle with autoimmune disease, fatigue, hormone imbalance, infertility, weight gain, depression or gastrointestinal health, let’s talk about how I can help you heal yourself.
-I offer a 20-minute Health Discovery Session for $49 to get you on the right path to wellness.
+I offer a free Health Discovery Session to get you on the right path to wellness.
 Contact me today.

 Heidi Toy Functional Medicine Blog